nytimes/NYTPhotoViewer/README.md

 ## Swift

 NYTPhotoViewer is written in Objective-C but is intended to be fully interoperable with Swift.
-You’ll need to include an [Objective-C bridging header](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) like [this one from the sample Swift project](Example/NYTPhotoViewer-Swift/NYTPhotoViewer-Swift-Bridging-Header.h).

 If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it.

 ## Inspiration